MalakMohamedAhmed/AI-code-review-assignment---Eskalate/submission_template.md

 ## 3) Explanation Review & Rewrite
 ### AI-generated explanation (original)
 > This function calculates the average of valid measurements by ignoring missing values (None) and averaging the remaining values.
-It safely handles mixed input types and ensures an accurate average
+It safely handles mixed input types and ensures an accurate average.

 ### Issues in original explanation
 - not explaining the process of calculating the average